Bank of North America: Officers

-Thomas Willing, a twice former mayor of Philadelphia and partner with Morris in an import-export firm that once dominated the city's slave trade, was named the bank's first president.
+Thomas Willing, who served two terms as mayor of Philadelphia and was a partner with Morris in an import-export firm that once dominated the city's slave trade, was named the bank's first president.
 He held that office from 1781 to 1791, being succeeded by John Nixon, and moving immediately on to become the first president of the First Bank of the United States, a position he held from 1791 to 1807.

 Banknotes

 The bank issued its own notes that superseded the troubled Continental currency bills.
 These notes were printed on paper with colored fibers pressed into the reverse side as an anti-counterfeiting measure.
 Unlike the Continental bills, the new notes carried a promise to pay silver on demand.
 Despite these changes, the bank had difficulty at first persuading people of its good credit, and at one point it employed repossessors to follow people who redeemed notes and urge them to deposit the money back.
-To promote the impression that it had a large reserve, the bank made a spectacle of raising and lowering cash boxes to and from its cellar.
+To promote the impression that it had a large reserve, the bank made a show of moving cash boxes to and from its cellar.
 Once the stock was fully subscribed and paid, doubts subsided and the notes rose to par value.
 By 1783, several states including Massachusetts enacted legislation allowing Americans to pay taxes with Bank of North America notes, giving them a crucial aspect of legal tender.